-Shere is of aesthetic significance as an intact, visually distinct and well-articulated example of Post-war Modern residential design.
+Shere is of aesthetic significance as an intact, visually distinct and well-articulated example of Post-war Modern residence designed by prominent architect Roy Grounds.
 Attributes that contribute towards its aesthetic significance include its incorporation of geometric forms as demonstrated in its striking diagonally projecting roof exposing timber clad eaves and fenestration, clear lines, symmetry, visual relationship between the interior and exterior, and finely balanced proportions.
 These features, along with its emphasis on form and pared back ornamentation, combine to create a bold yet timeless architectural character.
 (Criterion E)